Hybrid divide-and-conquer approach for tree search algorithms

 } For the quantum part of the computation, the complexity-theoretic analysis of meta-algorithms (more precisely, oracular algorithms), such as Grover and quantum backtracking, predominantly measures \emph{query complexity}.
 This is the number of calls to the e.g. Grover oracle, or the walk operator, respectively, i.e.~the black boxes that implement the predicate detection, and the search tree structure.

-Since, in this work, we will only concern ourselves with exponentially sized trees, and sub-exponential time sub-routines, the complexity measure we use for the classical algorithm $\mathcal{A}_C(n)$ is the size of the tree (i.e, the classical query complexity) and for quantum algorithm the query complexity.
+As the present work is only concerned with exponentially sized trees, and sub-exponential time sub-routines, the complexity measure we use for the classical algorithm $\mathcal{A}_C(n)$ is the size of the tree (i.e, the classical query complexity) and for quantum algorithm the query complexity.
 In the hybrid cases, we will thus measure the totals of classical and quantum query complexities, treated on an equal footing.

-We are thus interested in the (provable) relationships between quantities Time($\mathcal{A}_C(n)$) describing the run-time of the classical algorithm given instance size $n$, and Time($\mathcal{A}_H(n,\kappa)$)\footnote{As we will discuss later, in the cases of the quantum algorithms we will consider, the relevant notion of instance size may be different from what is relevant for the classical algorithm complexity.
-However to compare the run times, we will always have to bound both hybrid and classical complexities in terms of same quantities. }, describing the run-time of the hybrid algorithm, having access to a quantum computer of size $m= \kappa n$ with $\kappa = O(1)$.\footnote{Since we consider speed-ups in the sense of asymptotic run-times, considering smaller sizes, e.g. constant sized quantum computers, or log sized quantum computers makes little sense as these are efficiently simulatable.} We focus on exact algorithms for NP-hard problems (so run-times are typically exponential. \begin{definition}[Genuine and threshold free speed-ups] We say that genuine speed-ups (i.e.~polynomial speed-ups) are possible using the hybrid method, if there exists a hybrid algorithm such that \EQ{ \textup{Time}(\mathcal{A}_H(n,\kappa)) = O(\textup{Time}(\mathcal{A}_C(n))^{1-\epsilon_\kappa} ), } for a constant $\epsilon_{\kappa}>0$.
+We are thus interested in the (provable) relationships between quantities Time($\mathcal{A}_C(n)$) describing the run-time of the classical algorithm given instance size $n$, and Time($\mathcal{A}_H(n,\kappa)$),\footnote{As we will discuss later, in the cases of the quantum algorithms we will consider, the relevant notion of instance size may be different from what is relevant for the classical algorithm complexity.
+However to compare the run times, we will always have to bound both hybrid and classical complexities in terms of same quantities. } describing the run-time of the hybrid algorithm, having access to a quantum computer of size $m= \kappa n$ with $\kappa = O(1)$.\footnote{Since we consider speed-ups in the sense of asymptotic run-times, considering smaller sizes, e.g. constant sized quantum computers, or log sized quantum computers makes little sense as these are efficiently simulatable.} We focus on exact algorithms for NP-hard problems (which typically have exponential runtime). \ \\ \begin{definition}[Hybrid speed-ups] \ \\ We say that \emph{genuine} speed-ups (i.e.~polynomial speed-ups) are possible using the hybrid method, if there exists a hybrid algorithm such that \EQ{ \textup{Time}(\mathcal{A}_H(n,\kappa)) = O(\textup{Time}(\mathcal{A}_C(n))^{1-\epsilon_\kappa} ), } for a constant $\epsilon_{\kappa}>0$.
 If such an $\epsilon_{\kappa}$ exists for all $\kappa>0$, then we say the speed-up is \emph{threshold-free}. \end{definition}

 What originally sparked the interest in hybrid algorithms, is the fundamental question whether \emph{threshold-free} speed-ups are possible at all.
 This was answered in the positive in the previous works mentioned above~\cite{dnq-eppstein,dnq-schoning}.